Travix-International/travix-lock-manager/doc/API.md

 <dd><p>Lock class.
 Represents a particular lock on a resource.</p>
 </dd>
 <dt><a href="#LockManager">LockManager</a></dt>
 <dd><p>LockManager class.
 Helps to serialise access to a set of hierarchically organized resources with various levels of exclusivity.
-All locks are initially kept in memory but can be distributed or replicated via <code>acquired</code> and <code>releasing</code> event handlers (synchronous or asynchronous).</p>
+All locks are initially kept in memory but can be distributed or replicated via <code>onacquire</code> and <code>onrelease</code> event handlers (both synchronous or asynchronous).</p>
 </dd>
 </dl>